nocobase/website/content/articles/century-21/index.md

 Before making a final decision, the team did a deep dive comparison of these three options:

-### 1.**Salesforce: Powerful but Pricey**
+### 1. Salesforce: Powerful but Limited in Scope

-Salesforce is widely seen as a powerful tool in real estate.
-It offers rich CRM features, standard processes, and many third-party integrations.
-It's great for large companies needing customer management, data analysis, and sales automation.
+Salesforce is widely recognized as a powerful tool in the real estate industry.
+It offers a rich set of CRM features, standardized processes, and numerous third-party integrations — all well-suited to large enterprises seeking customer management, data analysis, and sales automation.

-However, during their detailed evaluation, the HouseWell team found a few issues:
+However, during a deeper evaluation, the HouseWell team encountered several practical challenges:

-* **High Costs:** Salesforce charges a monthly fee based on the number of users and features.
-As employee numbers and business size grow, this model leads to very high long-term costs, making it less economical over time.
+* **Cost Concerns**: Salesforce was mainly used by the sales and investment teams, while other departments had little need for CRM functions.
+To support the back-office operations targeted in this project, licenses would have to be purchased for users who do not actually need CRM features, significantly increasing overall costs.
-* **Limited Customization:** While feature-rich, Salesforce's interface and process customization options are limited in practice.
-This made it hard to precisely meet the specific needs of HouseWell's diverse business areas.
-The cost of extra custom development was also alarmingly high.
+* **Limited Customization**: Although feature-rich, Salesforce’s interface and process customization options are relatively limited in practice, making it difficult to precisely adapt the system to the specific needs of HouseWell’s diverse business areas.

 ### 2.**Kintone: Easy to Use, but Lacks Flexibility**